thoughtbot/Swish/README.md

 We declare a struct that conforms to the `Request` protocol, which forces us to:

-* Declare a `ResponseType` that should be `Decodable`, which allows Swish to use Argo to decode the HTTP response into the appropriate model.
+* Declare a `ResponseObject` that should be `Decodable`, which allows Swish to use Argo to decode the HTTP response into the appropriate model.
 * Declare a `build` function, which defines the request to perform.
   HTTP method to use.

-Then, we can use `APIClient#performRequest` to actually perform the request, and its callback will have an argument of type `Result<ResponseType, NSError>`.
+Then, we can use `APIClient#performRequest` to actually perform the request, and its callback will have an argument of type `Result<ResponseObject, NSError>`.

 ## Advanced Usage
 One can additionally override the default implementation of both